 5 Signs You Might Need to Switch Baby Formulas

-Changing formulas can be daunting for a new parent, especially if their old formula had side effects.
+Changing formulas can be daunting for a new parent, especially if their old recipe has side effects.
 To make the formula transition process a little easier, there are some tried and tested methods available, which this article will address.

-It is possible for some children to accept any formula offered to them without hesitation, while other children may refuse or take time to switch over.
+Some children can accept any formula offered without hesitation, while others may refuse or take time to switch over.
 Transitioning from one formula should be done gradually.
 The sudden switch to another brand or formula type can cause fussiness, feed refusal, and constipation.
-Read on for a closer look at some signs you may need to pay attention to in order to know that you should switch baby formulas.
+Read on for a closer look at some signs you may need to pay attention to know that you should switch baby formulas.

 Signs You Might Need to Switch Baby Formulas